IPSEC Crypto Maps 101

 Of course, the inbound key on one side must match the outbound key on the other side

 A third option is to use dynamic maps.
 Dynamic maps act as templates that do not have all the information configured, but rather the missing data will be negotiated with the other peer.
 This implies that dynamic maps require the use of IKE.
 A dynamic map will never be used to start a negotiation.
-It will only be used to reply to other peers’requests.
-First you need to define the dynamic crypto map template with:
+It will only be used to reply to other peers’requests.\

 Then, reference the template in a static crypto map with: